mkner/robo-pid/docs/index.rst

 *********

-**basic-pid** is a classic PID controller for discretized time that is is easy to use, works and does the job.
+A classic PID controller for discretized time regulators that is is easy to use, works and does the job.

 .. toctree::
    :maxdepth: 1